yaoyangdi/yaoyangdi/README.md

 😺 Currently as a final-year Computer Science undergraduate @Monash Uni

-🌱 I am currently learning full stack development and DevOps
+🌱 I am learning full stack development and DevOps

 🙌 I have gained some basic understanding on the front end and am now moving deeper into the back end